roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 38. What is a media query in CSS and what is its purpose?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>38.
+What is a media query in CSS and what is its purpose?</summary>
   <p>

 A media query in CSS is a technique used to apply different styles based on the characteristics of the device or viewport, such as screen size allowing for responsive design and optimized user experiences across various devices and screen sizes.